hackervera/CouchCash/README.md

 To check and see how much you owe to other people, issue this command:
 `ruby account.rb`

+I am **extending this** so that you can see who owes you money.
+Should be added fairly soon.

 **Example Output**
 > tyler@hosting:~/social$ ruby account.rb
 > You owe max (maxoemail@gmail.com) 25